 The policy of the Board of Education does not authorize Houston ISD school personnel to administer medication of any kind.
-This includes prescription drugs as well as aspirin, cough medication, etc. Any student who brings any sort of medication to school should be sent immediately to the Ms. Palacios or Ms. Martinez in the main office.
+This includes prescription drugs as well as aspirin, cough medication, etc. Any student who brings any sort of medication to school should be sent immediately to the Nurse Nwaogu.